RANA-UDIT/cloud_web_app/readme.md

 Two public cloud features were integrated into the application: Azure Blob Storage and Application Insights.
 Both are connected to the Node.js backend through Azure App Service environment variables.

-## Features Added and Why They Are Useful
+## Additional Cloud Features Added and Usecase

 ### 1. Azure Blob Storage image upload